vsakkas/sydney.py/README.md

 ### Sydney Client

-You can create a Sydney Client and start a conversation with the following:
+You can create a Sydney Client and initialize a connection with Bing Chat which starts a conversation:

 ```python
 sydney = SydneyClient()